jarbouvic/jarbouvic.github.io/_posts/2007-10-18-what-if-computers-were-this-simple.md

 ---
-title: "What if computers were this simple ?"
+title: What if computers were this simple ?
 date: 2007-10-18T11:34:00+00:00
-comments: false
-categories:
-- tech
 tags:
-- grid computing
+  - technology
-- cranfield
+  - thoughts
 ---
 # What if computers were this simple ?

 ![](lightbulb.jpg.scaled1000.jpg)